krangelie/bias-in-german-nlg/README.md

 descriptions below.
 (Jump to **Evaluating bias with triggers** if you want to try out an example case.)

-If you use this repository in your work, please consider citing:
+If you use this repository in your work, please cite:
 ```bibtex
 @masterthesis{kraft2021triggering,
   author       = {Kraft, Angelie},